Simplescraper

 const url = targets[i]

-/* Pick the next proxy in the pool, wrapping around if there are more
+/* pick the next proxy in the pool, wrapping around if there are more

 targets than proxies. */